Are We Really Making Much Progress in Text Classification? A Comparative Review: Graph-based Methods

 \subsection{Hierarchy-based Methods}

-Apart from the text-induced graphs used by the methods described above, also the classes of the dataset themselves may be provided as a graph.
-This is typically the case in multi-label text classification, where each document should be annotated with a set of labels rather than a single class label.
-Here, the classes are oftentimes hierarchically organized along a taxonomy, which can be exploited by the classification method.
-The taxonomic hierarchy of labels is modeled as a tree or a directed acyclic graph~\citep{shen-etal-2021-taxoclass,zhou-etal-2020-hierarchy}.
-The goal is then to predict multiple labels, which correspond to one or more nodes in the hierarchy.
+Apart from the text-induced graphs used by the methods described above, also the classes of the dataset may be organized in a graph structure.
+This is typically the case in hierarchical text classification, where each document should be annotated with a set of labels rather than a single class label~\cite{DBLP:journals/csur/Sebastiani02}. and the classes are organized along a taxonomy.
+The taxonomic hierarchy of labels is typically modeled as a tree or a directed acyclic graph~\cite{shen-etal-2021-taxoclass,hiagm,pengHierarchicalTaxonomyAwareAttentional2021}.
+The goal is then to predict multiple class labels which correspond to one or more nodes in the hierarchy.

-We briefly discuss the selected methods: HiAGM is a hierarchical text classifier that uses label hierarchy information as a directed graph and utilizes prior probabilities of label dependencies to model label dependencies using hierarchy-aware structure encoders~\citep{zhou-etal-2020-hierarchy}.
-It comes in two variants: HiAGM-LA is a multi-label attention model that uses an inductive approach.
-HiAGM-TP is a text feature propagation model that uses a deductive approach to extract hierarchy-aware text features.
-It uses a GNN-based encoder to obtain each class’s representation and compares it with a Tree-LSTM.
-In early 2021, several other hierarchical label-based attention models were published.
-For example, HLAN \citep{dong2021explainable}, LA-HCN \citep{DBLP:journals/corr/abs-2009-10938}, RLHR~\citep{liu2021improving}, and the weakly-supervised Taxo\-Class~\citep{shen-etal-2021-taxoclass}.
-Further hierarchy-based methods are \citet{DBLP:journals/corr/abs-1812-11270,DBLP:journals/corr/abs-1902-09347} and \citet{DBLP:journals/corr/abs-1909-00161}.
-We consider in our comparison HiAGM and methods that use BERT for the text and a graph neural network for the hierarchy, such as BERT+HiMATCH~\citep{DBLP:conf/acl/ChenMLY20}.